 Enrichment Activities for Dogs

-In addition to enrichment toys for dogs, enrichment activities can also engage your dog’s brain and tire him out.
+In addition to using these DIY enrichment toys, you call also use DIY dog enrichment activities to engage your dog’s brain and mentally tire them out.

 Hide the toy or treat